 The climate of the valley gives rise to a whole range of fascinating plants.
 In my own garden I find much to inspire, as well as other local gardens close by such as Cothele, The Garden House and Pentillie.
 I am fascinated by the different plant forms, structures, patterns, textures and colours.
 My botanically inspired ceramics ranges from delicate sculptural pieces, to bowls and vases and special tiles.

 I work from home in my tiny studio, largely using hand-building techniques, trying out new ideas, exploring new glazes and, always, looking for inspiration…

-I have been a member of the artists organisation ‘Drawn to the Valley’ for the past four years.
+I have been a member of the artists organisation ‘Drawn to the Valley’ for the past six years.
 I regularly exhibit with the group as well as take part in the annual Open Studios.
 In addition to this I’m often involved in smaller events; art trails or fairs with other members.
 Please see my Instagram and Facebook posts for up to date information.

 My work is currently exhibited regularly in the 4/4 Gallery in Callington, alongside a range of talented South West artists.